 1) Profits will be Lower – For every advantage dropshipping offers, unfortunately, there’s a drawback – and this one’s significant.
 As the saying goes, “you can’t get something for nothing,” and dropshipping services are no exception.
 While you can often get products at wholesale prices (or close to them), you may have to pay for the considerable services a dropshipper performs on your behalf.

 Here’s how it works – when a customer pays for your product, you turn around and pay your dropshipping supplier for the same product, often along with a cut to cover fulfillment.
 This can be in the form of a monthly payment, a one-time signup fee, or even a small percentage of the product price.
 The difference between what your customer pays, and what you pay, is your profit.
 This means you’re profit margin is almost always lower than it would be if you were fulfilling the order yourself.
-That said, you are saving on overhead, which means it’s still a viable option for a lot of businesses – especially smaller ones, or those just starting out.
+That said, you are saving on overhead, which means it’s still a viable option for a lot of businesses.

 2) Product Quality is Out of Your Hands – Because you’re not manufacturing products yourself, you don’t have control over the quality.
 To avoid selling bad products to your customers, which will reflect poorly on your business, always test the products you plan to sell before you actually do.
 If the products meet your standards, and you can offer them at an appealing price, go for it!